rrichardson/disambiguating/draft2.md

 not used.

 Hierarchical databases typically do offer some relational features, such as foreign references and multiple indexes.
-Many such databases do not offer any schema support, as data structure is arbitrary.
+Many such databases do not offer any schema support, as the data structure is arbitrary.

 **Benefits of this model**
 * The most flexible
-* Arbitrary indexes support easy access to data*
+* Arbitrary indexes support easy access to data
 * Highest fidelity between application data structures and on-disk data structures.

 **Downsides of this model**